openstack-archive/congress-specs/specs/kilo/datalog-ng.rst

    foo(X, Y) :- rel1(X)

 Change #6:  Grammatical Improvements
 Datalog is powerful, but somewhat hard to use.
-A set of “syntactical sugar” will be defined to make Datalog easier to use, especially for the native Python developer.
+A set of "syntactical sugar" will be defined to make Datalog easier to use, especially for the native Python developer.